 This is the initial public offering of Tremor International Ltd. in the United States.
-We are offering American Depositary Shares ("ADSs") with each ADS representing the right to receive ordinary shares.
-We intend to apply to have our ADSs listed on under the symbol "TRMR."
+We are offering 6,768,953 American Depositary Shares ("ADSs") with each ADS representing the right to receive two ordinary shares.
+We intend to apply to have our ADSs listed on the Nasdaq Global Market ("Nasdaq") under the symbol "TRMR."

 Our ordinary shares trade on AIM, a market of the London Stock Exchange, under the symbol "TRMR."
-On per ordinary shares (equivalent to \$ per ADS based on an assumed exchange rate of £1.00 to \$1., 2021, the last reported per ordinary shares (equivalent to \$ per ADS based on an assumed exchange rate of £1.00 to \$1.
+On June 11, 2021, the last reported sale price of our ordinary shares on AIM was £7.86 per ordinary shares (equivalent to \$22.17 per ADS based on an assumed exchange rate of £1.00 to \$1.4102).